Rythm18/gemini-chatroom/README.md

 2. **Redis**: Required for caching and message queuing
 3. **Environment Variables**: All sensitive keys should be set in `.env`
 4. **Migrations**: Always run migrations when database schema changes
-5. **API Keys**: Get your Google Gemini API key from Google AI Studio
+5. **API Keys**: Follow the detailed instructions above to get your Google Gemini and Stripe API keys

 ### Health Check